8.6 Removing a DST Shadow Volume

 /etc/init.d/ndsd start

-4. Verify that the secondary NSS volume is available for mounting in NCP by checking that there is no longer an EXCLUDE entry for the volume in the /etc/opt/novell/ncp2nss.conf file.
+4. Make the secondary NSS volume available for mounting in NCP by removing the EXCLUDE_VOLUME entry for the volume in the /etc/opt/novell/ncp2nss.conf file.

 If necessary, edit the /etc/opt/novell/ncp2nss.conf file to remove the following entry for it: